 Countering the apolitical designer

 Despite the many problematic elements of contemporary design, the community is somewhat capable of self-examination and cultural change.
-Counterintuitively, within user experience and its related fields, .
-Self-reported research suggests that entry level roles are both well-paid and tend towards equality, .
+Counterintuitively, within user experience and its related fields, gender inequality seems less pronounced than the incredibly low bar set by other fields within the technology industries.
+Self-reported research suggests that entry level roles are both well-paid and tend towards equality, with a smaller pay and ratio gap between men and women.
 This is not to say that the industry is an inclusive field, and furthermore it is unclear whether these trends extend into senior or managerial positions.

-The introduction of the is one example of industry self-reflection and regulation.
-Designed to hold the contributors of a project to account, the commitment of members to a minimum level of expected behaviour as defined in a code of conduct has its roots in at conferences and in open source projects.
+The introduction of the Open Code of Conduct is one example of industry self-reflection and regulation.
+Designed to hold the contributors of a project to account, the commitment of members to a minimum level of expected behaviour as defined in a code of conduct has its roots in organiser or maintainer response to incidents of harassment at conferences and in open source projects.

 But addressing problematic internal culture of design teams is not enough.
 As an industry we must also confront the real-world socio-political outcomes of our practice.
 If we accept a code of conduct as necessary, we must also accept a code of outcomes as necessary.
 We must create ethical frameworks to evaluate our work at all stages, especially once it is alive in the world.
 Our lack of ongoing critical evaluation of our profession means that design continues to reinforce a harmful status quo, creating exploitable systems at the expense of societies.